-Computer Architecture and Security Laboratory (CAS Lab) projects cover a variety of computer architecture and security topics.
-You can read about our current research projects here.
+Computer Architecture and Security Laboratory (CASLAB) projects cover a variety of computer architecture and security topics.
+You can read our reserach papers on the publications page.

-Jakub Szefer, assistant professor of electrical engineering, has been selected to receive a 2017 Faculty Early Career Development (CAREER) Award from the National Science Foundation (NSF).
-The award provides funding for Szefer’s project, titled “Security Applications of DRAM Cell Decay Effects.”
+Prof. Szefer has received the 2017 Faculty Early Career Development (CAREER) Award from the National Science Foundation (NSF).
+The award provides funding for Prof. Szefer’s project, titled “Security Applications of DRAM Cell Decay Effects.”
 Awarded to researchers who exemplify the role of teacher-scholars, the CAREER is the NSF’s most prestigious award for junior faculty.

 Our lab is located on the historic Hillhouse Ave.

 Visit us at the below address, or for electronic contact please e-mail Prof. Szefer at